 A faculty or staff member with any knowledge (including firsthand observation) about a known or suspected incident of Sexual Misconduct must report the incident to the College's Title IX Coordinator, (Excluded from this requirement are the College's Strictly Confidential Resources.
 Also excluded from this requirement are College students who are also employees, except the Resident Advisors.)
-No employee is authorized to investigate or resolve Complaints without the involvement of the College's Title IX Coordinator.
+No employee is authorized to investigate or resolve Complaints without the involvement of the College's Title IX Coordinator or an Assigned Title IX Coordinator.